-As the 2023 back-to-school season showed the intersection of in-person and online interactions, we take a look at the secret ingredient that powers truly omnichannel customer experiences, along with three ways that brands can offer a cohesive online and offline experience.
+As the 2025 back-to-school season kicks off, we take a look at the intersection of in-person and online interactions, and the secret ingredient that powers truly omnichannel customer experiences.
 School's in.

 Keywords